Prosecutor: Man at compound trained kids for school shooting

-TAOS, New Mexico --The father of a missing Georgia boy was training children at a New Mexico compound to commit school shootings, prosecutors said in court documents obtained Wednesday.
+TAOS, New Mexico --The father of a missing Georgia boy was training children at a New Mexico compound to commit school shootings, prosecutors said in court documents obtained Wednesday, as authorities waited to learn if human remains found at the site were those of the boy.

-The documents say Siraj Ibn Wahhaj was conducting weapons training with assault rifles at the compound near the Colorado border where 11 hungry children were found in filthy conditions.
+The documents say Siraj Ibn Wahhaj was conducting weapons training with assault rifles at the compound near the Colorado border where authorities say they found 11 hungry children living in filthy conditions in a raid Friday.

-Prosecutors Timothy Hasson filed the documents while asking that Wahhaj be held without bail after he was arrested last week with four other adults facing child abuse charges.
+Prosecutor Timothy Hasson filed the court documents while asking that Wahhaj be held without bail after he was arrested last week with four other adults facing child abuse charges.

+"He poses a great danger to the children found on the property as well as a threat to the community as a whole due to the presence of firearms and his intent to use these firearms in a violent and illegal manner," Hasson wrote.

 Prosecutors did not bring up the school shooting accusation in court on Wednesday during an initial appearance by the abuse suspects.
+A judge ordered Wahhaj held without bond pending further proceedings.

+In the court documents, authorities said a foster parent of one of the 11 children removed from the compound had told authorities that the child had been trained to use an assault rifle in preparation for a school shooting.
-Authorities say the remains of a boy also were found on the compound but have not been positively identified by medical examiners.

-The child, Abdul-ghani Wahhaj went missing in December in Jonesboro, Georgia, near Atlanta.
+Authorities say human remains found at the compound were being analyzed by medical examiners to determine if they are those of Abdul-ghani Wahhaj, who is severely disabled and went missing in December in Jonesboro, Georgia, near Atlanta.

-Authorities say his father had told the boy's mother that he wanted to perform an exorcism on the child.
+In a Georgia arrest warrant, authorities said the father had told the boy's mother that he wanted to perform an exorcism on the child because he believed he was possessed by the devil.
 He later said he was taking the child to a park and didn't return.

+The father was among those arrested at the compound.
+He is accused in Georgia of kidnapping the boy and a warrant for his arrest was issued.

+The warrant said the missing boy had severe medical issues, including a defect caused by lack of oxygen and blood flow around the time of birth.
+It said he cannot walk and requires constant attention.

-For months, neighbors worried about the squalid compound built along a remote New Mexico plain, saying they brought their concerns to authorities months before sheriff's officials raided the encampment, described as a small camping trailer in the ground.
+For months, neighbors worried about the squalid compound built along a remote New Mexico plain, saying they took their concerns to authorities months before sheriff's officials raided the encampment, described as a small camping trailer in the ground.

 Authorities said during the raid Friday that they had found the father armed with multiple firearms, including an assault rifle.
 They also said they believed there was a shooting range on the site.